Coronavirus (COVID-19) Preparedness Information Learn More

 Patients undergoing outpatient surgery should report to the registration desk in the front lobby.
 Outpatient registration hours are from 6:30 am until 5:00 pm.

 Snacks and soft drinks may be purchased 24 hours per day from the vending machines located adjacent to the Dining Room and the Emergency Room.

 Be sure to check your room for all personal belongings and reclaim any valuables from the hospital safe.
 When your transportation arrives, please allow your nurse to escort you from the hospital.

-Scott Memorial Hospital has open visiting hours depending upon the condition of the patient.
+Scott Memorial Health has open visiting hours depending upon the condition of the patient.

 Children under the age of 12 must be accompanied by a responsible adult at all times when visiting the hospital.